 This year, I decided to devote some quality time to exploring what Europe has to offer for team building and corporate events.
 When I met with exhibitors at IMEX Frankfurt 2012 and M&I Forums America in Palm Beach, I was blown away by what I discovered.
-Time your visit well and you can also take in Formula 1 Events, horse shows, culinary events, and various festivals.
+Time your visit well and you can also take in take in recreational activities like Formula 1 Events, horse shows, culinary events, and various festivals.

 From Paris to the French Riviera, team building with a French flair can incorporate gourmet cooking challenges, fashion, and beach challenges.
 Team events can include wine tasting, art appreciation, Segways, and thrilling adventures with luxury cars are available along the French Rivieira.
 There are many spectacular event venues including palaces, galleries, museums, wineries, parks, and historical sites.